bright/new-www/content/blog/native-app-development-vs-cross-platform.md

 ## Why native mobile app development is better than building cross-platform apps?

 * **Hybrid app development means working on a framework that brings another layer to your code**, and to be honest – to the whole software development process.
 It is another place where there could be some issues and bugs.
 That is also another level exposed to cyber-attacks.

-* When you build hybrid apps, you are dependent on framework providers.
-If there are some issues with React Native or Flutter, you may have to wait till they are resolved.
+* **When you build hybrid apps, you are dependent on framework providers.** If there are some issues with React Native or Flutter, you may have to wait till they are resolved.

-iPhone notch case study
+> iPhone notch case study
+>

-After Apple launched iPhone with a notch (2017), it took React Native a couple of months to support the irregular shape of a smartphone screen.
+> After Apple launched iPhone with a notch (2017), it took React Native a couple of months to support the irregular shape of a smartphone screen.
 Developers building apps for iOS had to use 3rd party libraries or handle it on their own when iOS naturally backed this feature from the beginning for native developers.

-* Even if you build a cross-platform app, it doesn’t mean that you are free from native solutions.
+* Even **if you build a cross-platform app, it doesn’t mean that you are free from native solutions**.
 Technologies like Bluetooth or OCR (Optical Character Recognition) have to be developed natively.
 Only then you can bridge them with your code on the hybrid framework.
 So, your native skills still have to be built anyway.

-* The community built around native development is bigger.
+* The **community built around native development is bigger**.
 Of course, the main reason is the fact that native technologies are older than Flutter or React Native frameworks.
 Therefore, developers have had more time to learn, share knowledge and build libraries.
-* Another issue related to React Native and Flutter is the fact that they are still relatively young frameworks which might cause some turbulence for developers.
+* Another issue related to **React Native and Flutter is the fact that they are still relatively young frameworks** which might cause some turbulence for developers.
 Using young platforms increases the risk of updates that violate backward compatibility.
 As a result developer teams have to sacrifice days or even weeks of work on updating the software according to the recent changes.
 In terms of iOS or Android systems, the major API changes take place once a year.
 Furthermore, the changes are announced beforehand so native developers have enough time to adjust their apps.
 In theory, everyone should have enough time to get ready before the official launch of a new operating system.
-In practice, native solutions provide developers with the latest API at the moment the new system is announced,while it takes up to a couple of months for hybrid technologies to catch up.
+In practice, native solutions provide developers with the latest API at the moment the new system is announced, while it takes up to a couple of months for hybrid technologies to catch up.

-* Also, when you go for native, it is simpler to achieve a user-friendly experience.
+* Also, **when you go for native, it is simpler to achieve a user-friendly experience**.
 Hybrid apps are usually less UX friendly, less easy-going for users and less stable.
 Why? iOS and Android – they both have their characteristics and differences.
 Taking them both into consideration during cross-platform app development you have to compromise some of these specific features to sort of cover both platforms.
 Alternatively, by going native your software is fully supported by Android or iOS.
 You have access to API, your code answers to every little aspect related to the software.
 Apps are easily optimised for different resolution screens or other specifics related to the new smartphones.

-A study: Native vs. cross-platfrom
+> A study: Native vs. cross-platfrom
+>

-[A study conducted in 2020 by a couple of Universities across Europe](https://link.springer.com/article/10.1007%2Fs10664-020-09827-6) investigated the performance of cross-platform frameworks compared to native apps.
+> [A study conducted in 2020 by a couple of Universities across Europe](https://link.springer.com/article/10.1007%2Fs10664-020-09827-6) investigated the performance of cross-platform frameworks compared to native apps.
 The results have shown that:
+>

-“ (...)
+> “ (...)
 Based on statistical analysis and a weighted evaluation of the results, we investigate how well our developed artifacts perform compared to a developed native baseline artifact.
 Our results indicate that the use of cross-platform frameworks for the development of mobile apps may lead to decreased performance compared to the native development approach.
 Nevertheless, the results also indicate that certain cross-platform frameworks can perform equally well or even better than native on certain metrics but no framework scores best across all features in this study.
 These findings reinforce the importance of well-defined technical requirements and specifications, without which deciding on a cross-platform framework or overall development approach can potentially lead to underperforming apps.”

-Are you ready to compromise?
+## Are you ready to compromise?

 When you build hybrid apps, you have to make compromises to meet “the expectations of both systems”.
 If you build an app for internal use and the user experience is not one of your priorities, the cross-platform compromise may fit you.
 However, if you build a commercial app that has to stand out from the competition, hybrid development may not be enough.

 In the end, choosing hybrid app development means that you are choosing to go with another provider, another dependency.
 You have to wait for your provider to react to updates in Android or iOS API.
 In the meantime, native teams have a chance to be ahead of you already upgrading their code.

 What’s your opinion about native versus hybrid app development?
 Which side are you on?
 Let us know in the comments!